theflyingcodr/backbone/ARCHITECTURE.md

 ![cache_flow](https://user-images.githubusercontent.com/17311972/112767410-86c60b80-900e-11eb-9296-b28598d258e5.png)

+There is an example implementation of this in the [example project](example/data/thing_facade.go)
 ### Accepts

 The data constructor will at least accept a data store interface / object, this could be a sql.DB interface, grpc client or an http client for example.